ni/nimi-python/docs/nifgen/functions.rst

     :type trigger_id: string

-.. function:: send_software_trigger()

-    Sends a command to trigger the signal generator.

-    .. note:: This function can act as an override for an external edge trigger.
-        However, the NI 5401/5411/5431 do not support overriding an external digital edge trigger.

 .. function:: set_named_waveform_next_write_position(waveform_name, relative_to, offset)

     Sets the position in the waveform to which data is written at the next